apache/airflow/docs/apache-airflow/administration-and-deployment/modules_management.rst

    Airflow has no expectations that the DAGS folder is present in the webserver.
-In fact it's a bit of security risk to share the ``dags`` folder with the webserver, because it means that people who write DAGS can write code that the webserver will be able to execute (ideally the webserver should never run code which can be modified by users who write DAGs).
+In fact it's a bit of security risk to share the ``dags`` folder with the webserver, because it means that people who write DAGS can write code that the webserver will be able to execute (ideally the webserver should never run code which can be modified by users who write Dags).
 Therefore if you need to share some code with the webserver, it is highly recommended that you share it via ``config`` or ``plugins`` folder or via installed Airflow packages (see below).
 Those folders are usually managed and accessible by different users (Admins/DevOps) than DAG folders (those are usually data-scientists), so they are considered